sbabic/swupdate/_sources/overview.txt

 swupdate should be inserted in the application software, and the application software will trigger it when an update is required.
-Duty of swupdate is to update the stand-by copy, leaving the running copy of the software untouched.
+The duty of swupdate is to update the stand-by copy, leaving the running copy of the software untouched.

 A synergy with the boot loader is often necessary, because the boot loader must